What is ARPU?

-For all companies, regardless of industry or size, long-term profit generation boils down to one single question: “How much is a single customer worth to your business?”
+For all companies, regardless of industry or size, long-term profit generation boils down to one question: “How much is a single customer worth to a business?”

-The go-to-market strategies employed to achieve growth (e.g. sales & marketing, product development) are all dependent on the answer to the question stated above.
+The go-to-market strategies employed to achieve growth (e.g. sales & marketing, product development) depend on the answer to the question stated above.

 Therefore, a company’s ARPU essentially sets a ceiling on the amount that can be spent to fund growth and expansion plans.